Updated: Mar 26

-It’s been over a year since the world witnessed a hasty transition from in-person learning to online education relying on makeshift teleconferencing tools.
+It’s been over two years since the world witnessed a hasty transition from in-person learning to online learning relying on makeshift teleconferencing tools.

 Lack of engagement is felt on both sides.
-According to surveys conducted collectively by the Dartmouth Center for the Advancement of Learning, Learning Design and Technology, and the Dartmouth Library and Information Technology and Consulting, students strongly express “a need for a better ‘sense of connection’ within their courses”.
+According to surveys conducted collectively by the Dartmouth Center for the Advancement of Learning, Learning Design and Technology, and the Dartmouth Library and Information Technology and Consulting, students strongly express “a need for a better ‘sense of connection’ within their remote learning”.

-When external circumstances dictate that people don’t have any other choices but to meet online, it becomes all the more important to apply appropriate tools to the right tasks.
+When external circumstances dictate that people don’t have any other choices but to meet online learning, it becomes all the more important to apply appropriate tools to the right tasks.

 While virtual meetings can be mind-boggling for everyone, students particularly miss socializing as part of schooling.
 Young kids, like 10-year-old Nicholas Orlando Gonzales, express deep frustration with current method of online learning.
 “All you’re doing is just staring at a screen all day and not doing anything else,” he tells NPR.
 For older kids and young adults, Becky Lakin Gullan, professor of psychology at Gwynedd Mercy University, worries that social isolation might disrupt the development of long-term social skills during the critical period of emerging adulthood.